-CONTACT US FOR A FREE CRIMINAL DEFENSE OR APPEAL CASE EVALUATION
+CONTACT US FOR A FREE CRIMINAL APPEAL CASE QUOTE

 A writ of habeas corpus is a court order different from a criminal appeal that mandates a prisoner currently incarcerated be brought in front of a judge to determine the legality of their imprisonment.
 Habeas corpus in Latin means to “produce the body,” which essentially means that if a writ of habeas corpus is granted, the court issuing the writ would order the agency holding the prisoner to bring them to court on a specified date to review the lawfulness of their incarceration.

 Filing a Habeas Petition

 When a prisoner is seeking the court to mandate that a writ of habeas corpus be granted, he or she must first file a petition detailing the reasons for why they believe their incarceration to be unlawful.
 This process, known as filing a habeas corpus petition, may be filed in either a state or federal court system.
 This petition is absolutely crucial and is reviewed by a judge to determine whether or not the writ of habeas corpus should be granted based on the information presented before them.
 If a judge feels that there are not sufficient grounds to deem a writ of habeas corpus necessary, they will reject the petition and the prisoner will remain incarcerated.
 However, if the petition contains the required facts of the case and supporting evidentiary documents to indicate that the prisoner’s incarceration is potentially unlawful, the judge will sign the petition to issue a writ of habeas corpus to the agency responsible for the prisoner.